 Polyrex EM unless stated on nameplate.
 Do not mix lubricants due to possible incompatibility.
 Look for signs of lubricant incompatibility, such as extreme soupiness visible from the grease relief area.
 If other greases are preferred, check with local Baldor representative for recommendations.
-Baldor motors are pregreased, normally with Mobil capability) Relubrication Intervals (For motors with regrease be relubricated.
-Lubrication is also recommended New motors that have been stored for a year or more should at these motor to prevent grease contamination. contamination.
+Baldor motors are pregreased, normally with Mobil motor to prevent grease contamination. contamination.
 Properly clean the grease inlet area of the Cleanliness is important in lubrication.
 Any grease used to lubricate anti friction bearings should be fresh and free from